thomasebsmith/website/README.md

 This repository contains static HTML and CSS files for Thomas Smith's website.
 The site is hosted on GitHub pages at [thomasebsmith.github.io](https://thomasebsmith.github.io).
-It contains information about Thomas and his programming projects.
-You can also contact Thomas using the website.
+It contains information about Thomas, descriptions of his programming projects, and ways to contact him.

 ## Philosophy
 - Avoid JavaScript whenever possible